-The weight of a heavy bag will drag your shoulder downward, straining the muscles on your neck and shoulder, while at the same time your posture from carrying your bag, pulls your shoulder forward.
+The weight of a heavy bag will drag your shoulder downward, straining the muscles in your neck and shoulder, while at the same time your posture from carrying your bag, pulls your shoulder forward.
 When you carry a bag, your neck leans away from the weight to help your body stabilise the load from your bag and this causes neck tension.

 Or you might hunch (raise your shoulder up and forward) to hold the weight of the bag which contracts the muscles in the neck and upper shoulder creating a lot of tension.
 As your body tries to counter balance this weight by adjusting the back and hip in a raised position on one side to cope with the weight in the handbag, the other side of your torso tightens and shortens for support and strength.
 Sound terrible but women do it all the time.

-Symptoms that your bag is too heavy.
+Signs your bag is too heavy